 1. Exercise and strengthen your core, shoulders, and back.

 - HIIT workouts help a great deal.
 Look for upper body and core strength workouts.
-Nike Training Club app has some good workouts to help you begin.
+The Nike Training Club app has some good workouts to help you begin.

 2. Pack smart